Say hello to one of the most popular recipes on Well Seasoned, and for good reason: Thai turkey meatballs!

 Honestly, such an easy weeknight dinner!
-The meatballs cook up in no time, the sauce takes actual minutes to throw together.
-Such a no brainer after a busy day.
+The turkey meatballs cook up in no time, the sauce takes actual minutes to throw together.
+Perfect, simple dinner recipe after a busy day.

 Alternatively, you could allow meatballs to thaw overnight in a refrigerator, slice in half, then heat cut side down in a skillet with a tablespoon of olive oil.
 Flip after 1-2 minutes, cook 1 minute more.
-The meatballs get crispy and I LOVE IT.
+The meatballs get super crispy — the best ever!

-This is the type of cozy, comforting meal that my family longs for.
+This is the type of cozy, comforting meal our family longs for.
 Packed with flavor, simple to prep and execute, and healthy!
-Thai turkey meatballs are the shake up your weeknight dinner routine has been longing for!
+This Thai turkey meatball recipe is the shake up your weeknight dinner routine has been longing for!

-If you make Thai Turkey Meatballs with Coconut Curry, please let me know by leaving a rating and review below.
+If you make Thai Turkey Meatballs with Coconut Curry, please let us know by leaving a rating and review below.

 For more simple weeknight dinners, check out of the following recipes:

 - 7-minute eggs marinated in soy sauce (shoyu tamago)